 On tape, Blue explains, first as the narrator, then with Santos speaking: “This all began when Adele Santos came and said to me: ‘I perceive a real crisis that exists here, and a worse crisis — if that is possible — is going to occur unless something is done about it.’”

 The two secured a grant from Texas Humanities to pursue a documentary exploring Houston’s housing woes, particularly in inner-city neighborhoods but also the sprawling suburbs, where cheap new homes were being erected “like cereal boxes,” as one potential homeowner described them on the film.

 “We had no idea what we were getting into,” said Santos, who spent much of her career helping to envision affordable housing across the world and eventually became dean of architecture at MIT.
 “Once we started filming and going around and talking to people, we kept saying, ‘My God.’”

-One Santos’s working hypotheses was that Houston had two major issues: “an exceedingly short supply of homes—and racism laid over on top of that.”
+Santos’s working hypothesis was that Houston had two major issues: “an exceedingly short supply of homes—and racism laid over on top of that.”
 The filmmakers found ample evidence of both.

 In one interview, Osci Johnson says she lives with eight others in a two-bedroom house in Fifth Ward because it was the only way to make ends meet:

 “It really gets to be a bug sometimes.
 It looks like 20 people rather than nine. … In order to make it, moneywise, healthwise and allwise, we had to move together, stick together, move together in order just to exist.”

 This was occurring at the same time that thousands of homes were being demolished in inner-city neighborhoods, many of which could have been salvaged with repairs costing $6,000 to $10,000, a city official tells the filmmakers.
 By comparison, a new unit of housing cost about $40,000 to build at the time.
 An estimated 3 to 5 homes were being abandoned every day in the city—homes that could have been made livable.